-You’re covered no matter who causes the accident.
-This alone can make driving in Florida a bit less nerve-wracking.
+Coverage for medical expenses.
+Another benefit of having to carry PIP insurance is the knowledge that you're covered no matter who causes an accident.
+That can make driving in Florida a bit less nerve-wracking.

+Property damage is not covered.
 No-fault rules don’t apply to property damage.
-One or both drivers will be at fault after a collision, no matter which state you live in.
-The police and your insurance company consider Florida’s laws, the circumstances of the collision, and drivers’ testimonies before deciding who is at fault.
+One or more drivers will be at fault after a collision, no matter which state you live in.
+The police and insurance companies consider Florida law, the circumstances of the collision, and drivers’ testimonies before deciding who is at fault.